 Dataset.
-For validation but also to gather some statistics, our approach has been applied to the 114 CAD models of the MAMBO dataset [Ledoux 2020], a dataset manually assembled and curated to benchmark hex meshing algorithms for usage in a CAE industrial workflow.
+For validation but also to gather some statistics, our approach has been applied to the 114 CAD models of the MAMBO dataset [16], a dataset manually assembled and curated to benchmark hex meshing algorithms for usage in a CAE industrial workflow.
 The model complexity varies from low (e.g. cylinder) to medium (e.g. the M3 model in Fig. 1).
 Many models present non-trivial CAD features, e.g. ski-jump corners, that are common in real-life CAD models but difficult for hex meshing algorithms.
 Although such models are not very complicated from a CAD point of view, no existing hex meshing method succeeds in meshing them satisfactorily.
 The techniques that are able to eventually produce a hexahedral mesh either sacrifice the mesh geometry (producing many degenerate hexahedra) or the model geometry (feature curves and corners being not respected).

 Setup.
-In all our numerical experiments, the input quadrilateral meshes have been generated with the quasi-structured quadrilateral mesher [Reberol et al. 2021] available in the open-source meshing software Gmsh [Geuzaine and Remacle 2009].
+In all our numerical experiments, the input quadrilateral meshes have been generated with the quasi-structured quadrilateral mesher [31] available in the open-source meshing software Gmsh [10].
+This quad mesher relies on cross-field guidance to generate a initially unstructured quad mesh, which is then topologically optimized with patch-based remeshing.
 To measure quantitatively the ability of our approach to match the ideal valences x_i prescribed by the geometry of the model, the following energy is evaluated: